protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 // This is a fallible function. async function mintToken(pet) {

-  // The metadata contains the attribute `ipnft` which
+  // The metadata contains the attribute `url` which is an IFPS URL
+  // pointing to the data.json.
-  // contains the CID of the uploaded metadata. const { ipnft } = await uploadToStorage(pet);
+  const { url } = await uploadToStorage(pet);

-  // We want to include the CID to mint to the blockchain,
+  // We want to include the IPFS URL to the blockchain, so we can
+  // "unpack" the token data when we query it later.
+So we create
-  // so we create a new object with all of the pet's
-  // attributes, plus the `cid`. const txId = await mintPet({...pet, cid: ipnft});
+  // a new object with all of the pet's attributes plus `url`. const txId = await mintPet({ ...pet, url });
   return txId;
 }